- TABLE OF CONTENTS

 This forest was dense, but being at high altitude, it was not a rain forest of jungle.
 When most of the boys got to about the ninth grade, they would hike into the forest.
 Some only played along the railway with all the adventures involved there.
 I got to the age that I wanted to wander, and the forests above the mission station were my favorite haunt.

-During the Mau Mau "Emergency," which was really a war between the Kikuyu tribe and British officials, we were not allowed to go even as far as the railway.
+During the Mau Mau "Emergency," which was really a war between the Kikuyu tribe and British officials, we were not allowed to go even as far as the railway tracks.
 We often went anyway, but God was merciful to us brats and kept us safe.
 As the Mau Mau battle ended, around 1957, we could wander farther into the forest, and I started spending many afternoons in the forest.

 The forest was heavily covered by very tall wild olive trees.
 There were many other trees I did not know about, there were wild banana trees, and there were thickets of vines and wait-a-bit thorns.
 If I blundered into the wait-a-bit thorns, the fish hook thorns would attach to my clothes, and I was stopped dead in my tracks.
 This meant pulling the thorned branches off my clothes one thorn at a time.